kwesialale/CodeAlpha_Network_Intrusion_Detection_System/README.md

 ## Summary

-This project demonstrates a functioning network intrusion detection and basic response pipeline: Suricata detects ICMP flood-style denial-of-service behavior using custom-written rules, runs continuously as a background service, and triggers an automated firewall-based response when an attack is detected — fulfilling Task 4, requirements 1 through 4.
+This project demonstrates a functioning network intrusion detection and basic response pipeline: Suricata detects ICMP flood-style denial-of-service behavior using custom-written rules, runs continuously as a background service, and triggers an automated firewall-based response when an attack is detected

+---

+Author

+Alale Matthew
+Cybersecurity Intern